Poecilotheria subfusca

 Poecilotheria subfusca, or the ivory ornamental, is a spider in the tarantula family, Theraphosidae.
 It is endemic to Sri Lanka.
 As of February 2019, the World Spider Catalog regarded Poecilotheria bara as a synonym.
-Other sources, particularly in the pet trade, have treated highland and lowland forms as distinct species, with the lowland forms being P. bara.
+Other sources, particularly in the pet trade, have historically treated highland and lowland forms as distinct species, with the lowland forms often referred to as P. bara.

 Description

-The female is larger than the male, having a body length of 8–9 cm.
-Males are 6–7 cm.
-The species can be distinguished from others in the genus due to its large black opisthosoma and the folium having three linked dark spots, that end halfway down the opisthosoma.
+The female is larger than the male, with a body length of 8–9 cm, while males measure approximately 6–7 cm.
+The species can be distinguished from other members of the genus by its large, dark opisthosoma and a folium pattern consisting of three linked dark spots that extend halfway down the opisthosoma.

-The female has a carapace that dorsally is dark brown with pale edges and has a starburst appearance.
-The chelicerae are creamy colored.
-All four leg pairs are identical.
-The femur is blackish brown with a cream band, the patella is creamy and the tibia have two parallel lines of oblong spots.
-Ventrally the body is pale brownish with much darker maxillae.
+The female carapace is dorsally dark brown with pale margins, forming a starburst-like pattern.
+The chelicerae are creamy in color.
+All four leg pairs are similar in appearance: the femur is dark brown to blackish with a pale band, the patella is creamy, and the tibia bears two parallel rows of elongated pale spots.
+Ventrally, the body is pale brown with darker maxillae.